 We have now incorporated more chemical oceanographic observations which we think provide more certainty in some of our findings and help to place the observations from our study in a broader seasonal context.
 The newly included chemical observations all provided in the supplementary material include cross shelf transects of Salinity, Nitrate, Silicate, Oxygen and Chlorophyll a all overlaid with temperature contours for comparison (Supplemental Figures 9, 10, 11, 12,13).
+Unfortunately, zooplankton samples were not able to be collected on this voyage for logistical reasons.
+We agree that taxonomic information would add further value, but the biomass, abundance and size-distribution information we present nonetheless provides important information about energy transfer within the planktonic ecosystem.

 Comment #2: 1) Zooplankton biomass is highest inshore, which declines with increasing distance from shore and with increasing depth in the water column.
 This is true for most continental shelves or transects from the coast to the open ocean according to the published work.
 One purpose is to relate the observations to previous research to propose a general concept of zooplankton size-structure on continental shelves globally.
 The continental shelf is different globally, if there is a globally general pattern, does that mean that the influence of the western boundary current is not the key process affecting the zooplankton community structure?
 Maybe different inherent mechanisms can be classified based on different locations, not necessarily one general concept globally.